rdfjs/data-model-spec/interface-spec.md

 - `Literal .literal(String value, String language, String datatype)` returns a new instance of Literal.
 - `Variable .variable(String name)` returns a new instance of Variable.
 This method is optional.
 - `DefaultGraph .defaultGraph()` returns an instance of DefaultGraph.
-- `Triple .triple(Term subject, Term predicate, Term object, [Term graph])` returns a new instance of Triple.
+- `Quad .triple(Term subject, Term predicate, Term object)` returns a new instance of Quad with `.graph` set to DefaultGraph.
 - `Quad .quad(Term subject, Term predicate, Term object, [Term graph])` returns a new instance of Quad.